micouy/simple-examples/README.md

 # Simple Examples

-This collections is meant to complement examples provided by the maintainers of various technologies.
+This collections is complementary to examples provided by the maintainers of various technologies.
+Each example should be short, function as a single, complete unit and allow the user to make a working prototype as quickly as possible.

+Feel free to improve the list!
+If possible, follow [`TEMPLATE.md`](/TEMPLATE.md).

 ## List